 In 2017, FDOT's Office of Policy Planning initiated a study of Florida's transportation planning process to understand how the FDOT Districts engage and collaborate with non-metropolitan local governments.
-This understanding was critical to the Department's vision of providing a transportation network that is well planned, supports economic growth, and has the goal of being congestion and fatality free.
+This understanding is critical to the department's vision of providing a well-planned transportation network that supports economic growth and seeks to eliminate congestion and fatalities.

-The first year of this study focused on discovery.
-It included outreach to FDOT's partners in transportation planning, FDOT Districts, and Florida's non-metropolitan local governments, to determine how technical assistance and compliance with federal and state transportation planning processes are facilitated throughout the state, as well as to identify challenges, opportunities, and notable practices.
-Outreach methods included conversations with each of the FDOT Districts by phone or in person, interviews with FDOT's non-metropolitan transportation planning partners, and a survey of Florida's non-metropolitan local governments.
-The discovery phase concluded with an FHWA funded rural transportation planning peer exchange.
-These efforts are described in the sections that follow.
+The first year of this study focused on discovery, including outreach to FDOT's partners in transportation planning, FDOT Districts, and Florida's non-metropolitan local governments.
+The study sought to determine how partners throughout the state facilitated technical assistance and compliance with federal and state transportation planning processes while identifying challenges, opportunities, and notable practices.
+The study's outreach methods included conversations with each of the FDOT Districts by phone or in person, interviews with FDOT's non-metropolitan transportation planning partners, and a survey of Florida's non-metropolitan local governments.
+The discovery phase concluded with an FHWA-funded rural transportation planning peer exchange.
+The sections that follow describe these efforts.